 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy

 - Forbes.
 2020.
-"How To Score Big With Dividend Stocks in 2021."
+"How To Score Big With Dividend Stocks In 2021."

-- Forbes.
-2020.
+- Forbes Advisor.
+2021.
 "How To Calculate Dividend Yield."

 - IRS.
-2021.
+2022.
 "Topic No. 404 Dividends."